luciditee/jonamac/README.md

 ## License & Acknowledgements

-Released under the Mozilla Public License (see `LICENSE` for details).
-Incorporates the [Musashi](https://github.com/kstenerud/Musashi) 680x0 CPU emulator, which is available under the MIT license.
+Released under the Modified BSD License (see `LICENSE` for details).
+Incorporates the following:

+* The [Musashi](https://github.com/kstenerud/Musashi) 680x0 CPU emulator, which is available under the MIT license.
+(Statically linked into the binary; included in this repository.)
+* [SDL2](https://github.com/libsdl-org/SDL), which is available under the zlib license.
+(Dynamically linked, not in this repository.)
+* [ncurses](https://github.com/mirror/ncurses), which is available under the X11 license.
+(Dynamically linked, not in this repository.)

 ## Building
 ### Prerequisites

-A recent version of gcc or clang should be enough, along with your respective system's C math library.
+A recent version of binutils + gcc or clang should be enough, along with your respective system's C math library, SDL2 (`libsdl2-dev` on Debian-based machines), and ncurses (`ncurses-dev` on Debian-likes).
 You should also have GNU Make installed.
+If you've successfully compiled C programs on a *nix machine before, you probably have everything you need.

 ### Compiling
 A simple `make` suffices.
 Remove stray object files with `make clean`.
 No `make install` is supplied yet as the program is not yet considered stable.